Greg-T8/Notebook/topics/technologies/microsoft_information_protection/sensitive_information_types.md

 ![](img/2023-04-24-03-21-57.png)

+See [US Social Security Number (SSN)](https://learn.microsoft.com/en-us/microsoft-365/compliance/sit-defn-us-social-security-number?view=o365-worldwide) as an example definition of an SIT.

 ### Providing Accuracy Feedback
 You can view number of SIT matches in the Content Explorer.

 ![](img/2023-04-23-06-23-42.png)

-You can also provide feedback on trainer classifier accuracy.
+You can also provide feedback on trainer classifier accuracy by using the **Match, Not a Match** mechanism.
 See [Increase trainer accuracy](https://learn.microsoft.com/en-us/microsoft-365/compliance/data-classification-increase-accuracy?view=o365-worldwide)

 ### Creating Custom Sensitive Information Types
 Three methods for creating custom sensitive information types: